 What are the prizes?

 SimScale certificate, t-shirt, mug and fame in our Community.
+The first one winning three times will receive a shirt with his favorite post-processing picture on it!

 How to present your results